“What skill do you think is most valuable for a founder to develop?” asked my executive coaching client.

-Being in an interpersonal relationship with anyone requires the ability to meaningfully relate to each other.
+Being in an interpersonal relationship with anyone requires the ability to relate to each other meaningfully.
 Relating, by definition, means to establish a connection.
 Where do we connect?
 We try to connect around common values, interests, and goals.

-When we try to relate with people who hold opposite values and worldviews to ours we naturally tend to reject them because it naturally triggers our primitive threat-protection system in our brains.
-We risk naturally judging people with wildly different values and worldviews as being weird, bad, wrong, or even dangerous.
+When we try to relate with people who hold opposite values and worldviews, we naturally reject them because it naturally triggers our primitive threat-protection system in our brains.
+We risk naturally judging people with wildly different values and worldviews as weird, bad, wrong, or even dangerous.

 Where Most Bosses Go Wrong